 Photographers have their ‘comfort zones’, and photograph according to their interest and popular themes.
 Change your workflow, and you’ll change the way you look at things.
 Pick an aspect in city life that interests you, something you don’t usually photograph and roam around the city looking for it.

 You might be wondering why it’s so important to step out of this comfort zone, and the reason is very simple, you shift your vision by doing something out of the ordinary.
-Choose some theme to focus on and go with it.
+Choose some theme to focus on and go with it during your next street photography session.
 Any city has jewels if you just learn to pay attention.

 Focus on something recurring, like architectural elements, details, people, street life, textures, reflections and the like – you’re programming your brain to look for patterns.
-This exercise also helps take you out of your comfort zone.
+This is one of the tips for street photography that also take you out of your comfort zone.
 When you’re focusing on a detail, you’re shifting your attention to look for recurring patterns.

 This exercise requires a little bit of research.
 If things are looking dull close up, you can add some drama to your shots by going wide or getting down for a new vantage point.
 Research if there are any rooftops where you can find the perfect angle for a wide shot or as an alternative, explore the city from a worm’s eye view.